hujhax/austin-improv-wiki/Performers/Marc Jalandoon.md

 	</table>
 </div>

-Marc Jalandoon is an active improviser, primarily performing at [[The Hideout Theatre]].
+Marc Jalandoon is an active improviser, primarily performing at [[Theatres/The Hideout Theatre|The Hideout Theatre]].

 ## History
-Marc began taking improvisation classes at [[The Hideout Theatre]] on November 8th, 2015.
+Marc began taking improvisation classes at [[Theatres/The Hideout Theatre|The Hideout Theatre]] on November 8th, 2015.

 A post from him about why he chose to begin improvising: